Don't Look Back in Anger: Lyrics

-Gallagher admits that certain lines from the song are lifted from John Lennon: "I got this tape in the United States that had apparently been burgled from the Dakota Hotel and someone had found these cassettes.
+The opening line "Slip inside the eye of your mind" is a likely reference to the English rock band Small Faces' song My Mind's Eye.
+Gallagher said some lines were taken from John Lennon: "I got this tape in the United States that had apparently been burgled from the Dakota Hotel and someone had found these cassettes.
 Lennon was starting to record his memoirs on tape.
 He's going on about 'trying to start a revolution from me [sic] bed, because they said the brains I had went to my head.'
 I thought, 'Thank you, I'll take that!'"
 The line "revolution from me bed" refers to Lennon's notorious bed-ins in 1969 as Gallagher was reading Revolution in the Head: The Beatles' Records and the Sixties published in 1994.
-The piano in the introduction of the song strongly resembles Lennon's "Imagine", as well as "Watching the Wheels".